 - All prerequisites must be completed before beginning the professional sequence (fall semester after acceptance).

-- Six of the following program prerequisites must be completed or in progress at the time of application:
+- Four of the following seven program prerequisites must be completed or in progress at the time of application:

 - Major GPA and performance in NDFS courses will be considered.
 Successful applicants typically have a major GPA > 3.0 and NDFS course grades > B-.